Time Is Broken

-In What Time Is It? we untangled the human mess of time zones, calendars, and daylight saving.
-In How Clocks Work we traced the physics of the second from quartz crystals to optical lattice clocks that won’t lose a tick in the lifetime of the universe.
-Both of those stories treated time as something that flows at the same rate everywhere – a backdrop against which clocks are merely more or less accurate.
+In What Time Is It? we untangled the human mess of the hour.
+In What Day Is It? we did the same for the calendar.
+In Ticks or Tocks? we traced the physics of the second from quartz crystals to optical lattice clocks that won’t lose a tick in the lifetime of the universe.
+All of those stories treated time as something that flows at the same rate everywhere – a backdrop against which clocks are merely more or less accurate.
 That assumption is wrong.
 Time itself bends.

 Einstein enters the chat